SoftUni/Programming-Basics-Book-JS-EN/chapter-08-exam-preparation-part-2.md

  - A problem with nested loops (drawing a figure on the console).
  - A problem with nested loops and more complex logic.

-Let's examine a **real exam topic**, the problems it contains and their solutions.
+Let's examine a **real exam topic**, the problems it contains, and their solutions.

 ## Problem: Distance